image of a notepad with notes (for a private tutor)

 In the latter case, the answer must be "Cortana."
 Even if her brain is the size of several Libraries of Alexandria (and with the Weapon the odds are marginal), it rings false that she would make a deep-cut reference to Song of Roland in front of these two slack-jawed illiterates without furnishing a crumb of context.
 And even if she divulged her spiffy new name, they definitely wouldn't have any idea what she's talking about.

 Her answer can therefore only plausibly be "Joyeuse" if she has been ruminating on this decision for a while—but that would be foolish.
 In character for the dopey Weapon, perhaps, but it's a bit optimistic about her chances, isn't it?
 As far as anyone knows, she's still next in line for deletion.
-The navy is not going to recommission her and start a new production line of shipborne AIs simply because she helped the Master Chief move a sofa.
-(Hence why you don't let the kids name the chickens.)
+The navy is not going to recommission her and start a new production line of shipboard AIs simply because she helped the Master Chief move a sofa.

-What has she done for humanity to think that ONI won't simply destroy her at the next available?
-Yes, we all know she stopped Escharum from firing his Space Gun at Earth (totally normal behavior for "just a soldier"), but who was present to attest to that?
-The Master Chief, apart from being publicly declared dead several times, has been slandered as a traitor since his heyday.
-Something tells me the people carving "traitor" into Chief-themed propaganda might not be moved by personal testimony.
-So daydreaming about what to call yourself is somewhat premature for our dear Weapon.
+The Weapon is still on the chopping block.
+The Master Chief, apart from being publicly declared dead several times, has been slandered as a truant since his otherwise illustrious heyday.
+Something tells me the people carving "traitor" into Chief's face on UNSC propaganda murals might not be moved by personal testimony that "Joy's all right."
+So daydreaming about what to call herself is somewhat premature for our dear Weapon.

 I think this is a point for us, but we're still in the realm of conjecture.
 We need ironclad evidence.